vishwastiwarig/image-cartoonization/README.md

 ## Overview

-This project implements an image cartoonization technique using Python, leveraging libraries such as OpenCV and NumPy.
-The goal is to transform real images into cartoon-like representations, making use of various image processing techniques.
+This project implements an image cartoonization technique using Python, I just want to explore this secctor ,leveraging libraries such as OpenCV and NumPy.
+The goal is to transform real images into cartoon-like representations,, making use of various image processing techniques.

 ## Features